paulo-barbosa2006/paulo-dotfiles/README.md

 <div style="background-color: black; color: white; padding: 10px;">
 <pre><code>
  delete only the git directory/
- └──  sudo rm -r NordicBreeze
+ └──  sudo rm -r paulo-dotfiles

  delete everything and even the directories for the theme/ └──  to delete everything do install but using "rm -r"